Mailuminati/Guardian/README.md

 #### Image Analysis (Optional)

-When enabled, Guardian can fetch and analyze external images for emails containing very little text (less than 10 words).
+When enabled, Guardian can fetch and analyze external images for emails containing very little text.
 This is beneficial for detecting "image-only" spam where the message content is hidden in a remote picture to bypass text based filters.

 **⚠️ Performance & Privacy Warning:**
 - **Latency**: Guardian must download images from external servers.
 If the remote server is slow or under load, this will increase the time taken to scan the email.
-- **Tracking**: Downloading external images may trigger "read receipts" (tracking pixels) on the sender's side, effectively confirming to a spammer that the email address is valid and active.
+- **Tracking**: Downloading external images may trigger "read receipts" (tracking pixels) on the sender's side.

 ### 2. Local Proximity Detection